Home WorldAustralasiaNew Zealand Give me one good reason to visit Auckland, New Zealand

 Other venues, and therefore places to visit, include Dunedin, Rotorua and Christchuirch.
 Several games will be played at, Eden Park, Auckland and several more at the Westpac Stadium in Wellington, all of which gives ample excuse to enjoy the sheer open spaces as you travel between games.

-The road linking between Auckland and Whangarei, for example, offers a scenic detour west via the Kauri forests – and a drive between Rotorua and Hamilton will see you stumble across one of those Rings the film sets at Matamata.
+The road linking Auckland and Whangarei, for example, offers a scenic detour west via the Kauri forests – and a drive between Rotorua and Hamilton will see you stumble across one of those Rings the film sets at Matamata.